GameDevTecnico/cubos/core/samples/logging/page.md

 Logging in **CUBOS.** is done through the logging macros defined in @ref core/log.hpp.

-@dontinclude logging.cpp
-@snippet logging.cpp Logging include
+@snippet logging/main.cpp Logging include

 Before any logging is done, the logger must be initialized.
 This usually happens right at the beginning of the program.

-@snippet logging.cpp Logger initialization
+@snippet logging/main.cpp Logger initialization

 There are six logging levels, each with its own macro.
 In order of increasing severity, they are:

-@snippet logging.cpp Logging macros
+@snippet logging/main.cpp Logging macros

 These macros can also take arguments:

-@snippet logging.cpp Logging macros with arguments
+@snippet logging/main.cpp Logging macros with arguments

 @note By default, on debug builds all messages are logged, while on release builds only messages with severity level @ref CUBOS_LOG_LEVEL_INFO or higher are logged.
 This can be changed by defining